On a deformation theory of finite dimensional modules over repetitive algebras: Abstract

 \section{Abstract}

 Let $\A$ be a basic finite dimensional algebra over an algebraically closed field $\k$, and let $\Ar$ be the repetitive algebra of $\A$.
 In this article, we prove that if $\V$ is a left $\Ar$-module with finite dimension over $\k$, then $\V$ has a well-defined versal deformation ring $R(\Ar,\V)$, which is a local complete Noetherian commutative $\k$-algebra whose residue field is also isomorphic to $\k$.
-We also prove that in this situation $R(\Ar, \V)$ is stable after taking syzygies and that $R(\Ar, \V)$ is universal provided that $\SEnd_{\Ar}(\V)=\k$.
+We also prove that $R(\Ar, \V)$ is universal provided that $\SEnd_{\Ar}(\V)=\k$ and that in this situation, $R(\Ar, \V)$ is stable after taking syzygies.
 We apply the obtained results to finite dimensional modules over the repetitive algebra of the $2$-Kronecker algebra, which provides an alternative approach to the deformation theory of objects in the bounded derived category of coherent sheaves over $\mathbb{P}^1_\k$.

 \subjclass[2010]{16G10 \and 16G20 \and 16G70}